 With the prevalence of online activity on computers, smartphones, and other devices, it’s crucial that people understand the dangers associated with these activities and know how to stay safe on the Internet.
 Children are using the Internet with increased frequency, so kids must also understand the basics of Internet safety to avoid potentially dangerous situations.
 From the pitfalls of extended screen time to using social media responsibly to avoiding cyberbullying situations, educate children about safe Internet use.

 While it’s important to have candid discussions with kids about their use of the Internet on computers and mobile devices, parental controls offer an additional layer of protection to help maintain security.
 Most computers offer parental controls that are a part of the operating system, which enable parents to set limits on the amount of time they can be used, programs that can be used, and websites that can be visited.
 Internet browsers also offer parental control settings that you can use to filter websites you don’t want your children to visit.
-Parents can set restrictions based on the content of the websites, and these websites will then not load without a password entered into the browser.
+Our Columbus DUI lawyer encourages parents to set restrictions based on the content of the websites, and these websites will then not load without a password entered into the browser.

 Making family rules about computer and Internet use ensures that children understand limitations and expectations.
 Many parents institute time limits for kids’ computer use each day as well as rules about how and when kids can use electronic devices.
-Setting up a family computer that sits in a common area is an effective way to make sure that children’s computer time is supervised.
+Our Westerville attorney suggests setting up a family computer that sits in a common area as an effective way to make sure that children’s computer time is supervised.
 Some parents make rules about social media websites, email accounts, and the friends that kids interact with online.
 If rule infractions occur, parents need to make sure that there are consequences.

 Reducing Screen Time